Kareem-Maged/Employees-Salary-Prediction-ML/README.md

-# 💼 Employee Income Prediction
+# 💼 Employee Salary Prediction

 A full end-to-end machine learning pipeline that predicts whether an individual's annual income exceeds **$50K**, built on the classic UCI Adult Census dataset.
 The project covers the complete ML lifecycle — from raw data analysis to a live interactive GUI — and was developed as a college AI/ML graduation project.